Magia Russica: Content

+The documentary includes studio visits and rare glimpses into ongoing projects, such as a brief clip from Norstein’s long-in-development film The Overcoat.

 Production

-The film took two years to complete.
-Since the initiative was completely independent, it had no sponsorship or funding from any broadcasters or funds.
-Yonathan and Masha Zur, who set out to film all the materials in four condensed weeks in Moscow and the surroundings in spring 2003, used the money they received as wedding presents a few months before the shooting.
-While shooting, Yonathan was the cameraman and the soundman, while Masha interviewed the participants.
-The only exception was the winter visuals of the film, which were shot by local Moscow cameraman Anton Michalev.

-Reception
+Magia Russica was an independent, self-funded project.
+The directors, Yonathan and Masha Zur, used their wedding funds to finance a four-week shooting schedule in Moscow in spring 2003.
+Yonathan handled cinematography and sound, while Masha conducted interviews.
+Winter footage was shot by Moscow-based cameraman Anton Michalev.
+The film took two years to complete and was made without institutional sponsorship or broadcaster support, reflecting its grassroots, “almost underground” production style.

 For a film made in an almost underground manner, Magia Russica was received warmly by different kinds of audiences around the world.
 It was chosen as a main program for the 2006 international ASIFA day.
 The film was screened in 45 film festivals, animation festivals and documentary film festivals around the globe; released on DVD in the United States, Japan, France and Israel; and broadcast in different countries (8 Channel Israel, YLE Finland, Vouli Tileorasi - Greek Parliament TV, ETV Estonia, Canal+ Poland, Telewizja Polska - TVP Poland).